5T33Z0/Clover-Crate/ACPI/README.md

 * `2` if there is an Intel port that occupied port 1.

 ### AddIMEI

-Required primarily for Sandy Bridge CPUs, which adds the `IMEI` device to the device tree, if it does not exist already.

-When mixing Ivy Bridge CPUs with 6 series motherboards, the IMEI device becomes incompatible with macOS.
-The device-id won't be recognized and this is a very important issue as macOS relies on the `IMEI` device for iGPU drivers.
-The same applies when mixing Sandy Bridge CPUs with 7 series motherboards.
+Adds the Intel Management Engine (`IMEI`) device to the device tree, if it does not exist in the DSDT.
+MacOS relies on it for iGPU drivers to work.
+Required for Sandy Bridge CPUs running on the newer 7-series mainboards and Ivy Bridge CPUs on 6-series mainboards.
+When mixing Ivy Bridge CPUs with 6-series motherboards, the IMEI device becomes incompatible with macOS.
+The device-id won't be recognized.
+This fix resolves this isuue.

 ### AddPNLF